k2-fsa/sherpa-ncnn/README.md

   - Embedded Linux (32-bit arm and 64-bit aarch64)
   - Android
   - etc ...

+It runs on locally CPU without accessing the network.

 We support all platforms that [ncnn](https://github.com/tencent/ncnn) supports.